 Because we think local news and information matters, and lots of people have told us they want the SE1 website to keep going.
 Now's your chance to help that happen.

-Our biggest single income stream is advertising, mostly powered by the Google AdSense service.
+Before we launched the membership scheme in autumn 2016, the biggest single income stream was advertising, mostly powered by the Google AdSense service.

 We also earn money through restaurant bookings and hotel bookings.

 For a while, the website's income more or less matched the costs.